Mark Kingwell: Writing

-Kingwell is a contributing editor to Harper's Magazine, the literary quarterly Descant, the political monthly This Magazine and The Globe and Mail's books section.
+Kingwell is a contributing editor to Harper's Magazine, the now-suspended literary quarterly Descant, the political monthly This Magazine, and The Globe and Mail's books section.
 He was also a drinks columnist for the men's magazine Toro.
-He was formerly a columnist for the National Post, and a contributing editor of Saturday Night.
-He frequently appears on television and radio, often on the CBC, and is well known for his appearance in the documentary film The Corporation.
-He has delivered the George Grant, Harold Innis, Marx Wartofsky and Larkin-Stuart memorial lectures.
+He was formerly a political columnist for Adbusters and the National Post, and a contributing editor and television columnist for Saturday Night.
+He now writes regularly for the Globe and Mail and Toronto Star Opinion sections and the online magazine HiLoBrow.

-Kingwell’s work has been translated into ten languages, and he lectures to academic and popular audiences around the world.
-From 2001 to 2004, he was chair of the Institute for Contemporary Culture at the Royal Ontario Museum.
-His work on philosophy, art, and architecture has appeared in many leading academic journals and magazines, including The Journal of Philosophy, The Philosophical Forum, Ethics, Political Theory, Yale Journal of Law and the Humanities, The New York Times and The New York Times Magazine, Utne Reader, Adbusters, The Walrus, Harvard Design Magazine, Canadian Art, Azure, Toronto Life, The Globe and Mail, and National Post.
+Kingwell's work has been translated into nine languages.
+His work on philosophy, art, and architecture has appeared in many leading academic journals and magazines, including The Journal of Philosophy, The Philosophical Forum, Ethics, Political Theory, Yale Journal of Law and the Humanities, Wilson Quarterly, The New York Times and The New York Times Magazine, Utne Reader, Adbusters, The Walrus, Harvard Design Magazine, LA+, Border Crossings, Literary Review of Canada, Canadian Art, Azure, Gray's Sporting Journal, Toronto Life, the Toronto Star, The Globe and Mail, and the National Post.